 Shopify is a great program, but in terms of BigCommerce vs Shopify, we give Shopify lower marks due to the Liquid customization issues and the odd pricing scheme.

 Considering BigCommerce vs Shopify, we think BigCommerce is the stronger ecommerce platform by far.
 BigCommerce offers better features and customization options for the payment scheme.
-If you end up enlisting the services of one of these ecommerce platforms, consider maximizing your investment by hiring a professional web design and SEO firm.
+If you end up enlisting the services of one of these ecommerce platforms, consider maximizing your investment by hiring a professional web design and ecommerce agency.
 Coalition Technologies has extensive experience with both BigCommerce and Shopify and can build you an excellent online store that attracts big traffic.
 Give us a call today at 1-310-827-3890 for a free quote.